Subscribe to our mailing list

 When in Myanmar, Chin State can be reached by taking a 4X4 from Bagan – roughly a six hour journey.
 Alternatively it is possible to rent a motorbike from Mandalay.
 This route goes over the rolling plains approaching the (ever-retreating) Chin border to Saw.
 From Saw one will leave behind the crumbling asphalt roads and ascend up the winding mountain track to Mindat.

 Throughout the monsoon season (June-October) much of Chin State is inaccessible due to the mountain roads being washed away in floods.
 The optimum time to go is in December when the weather is cool, clear blue skies are forecast, and the rhododendrons are in bloom.
-On a clear day one can see not only to Mount Popa but also west into India.
+On a clear day one can see as far as Mount Popa near Bagan as well as over the Indian border.

 Mt Victoria also has an extraordinary biodiversity.
 It is home to an estimated 300 species of orchids alone, and it is said that for those on a first visit, they will potentially pass a new specie of bird every metre they walk.
 Birding tours can easily be arranged.
 Most of the twitching groups stay in one of the lodges at Kanpetlet, a quieter and prettier version of Mindat.
 At Kanpetlet, Myanmar’s ecological diversity is plain to see and the pine tree-peppered veneer appears more Bavarian than tropical.